CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+Send your code to Github

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+We use Visual Studio code to write code and Javascript as our language.
+We also use Css and Html.

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To record what changes you made to the code and to let others know what was changed and when.

 ## Question 18